SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/Conveyor Belt Object Detector.md

 ## Preparing the Design Flow

-* Preparing the design and including the lef files: The commands to prepare the design and overwite in a existing run folder the reports and results along with the command to include the lef files is given below:
+* Preparing the design and including the lef files: The commands to prepare the design and overwrite in an existing run folder the reports and results along with the command to include the lef files is given below:
 ```
 sed -i's/max_transition   :0.04/max_transition   :0.75'*/*.lib
 ```